 Keep your knees slightly bent and flexed lightly forward over the front of your boots.
 Maintain a forward torso bend with your hands by your side and your ski poles pointing backward -- but don’t lean forward.

 Many skiers make the mistake of trying to stand up too tall while skiing switch and it makes it much more difficult to see over your shoulder and stay balanced.
-When your lower your have a more stable center of gravity which will make it easier to learn and stay on your feet.
+When your lower you have a more stable center of gravity which will make it easier to learn and stay on your feet.

-#3: From backward snowplough to wedged turns
+#3: From backward Snowplough to wedged turns

 On your first few practice runs, you’ll naturally fall into a backward snowplow or pizza so you get used to the feeling of moving backward.
 You can then develop this backward snowplow into wedged turns and finally into skiing fully parallel backward.